Can a will override super?

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how superannuation death benefits are distributed, what a binding death benefit nomination is, and how your will and super work together.
 Our AI tool helps you understand the general legal principles and the range of options that may be available to you.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances, family situation, and superannuation arrangements.
 If you need personalised guidance on how to structure your nominations, we can connect you with a lawyer who specialises in superannuation and estate planning.
-Taking steps now to clarify these arrangements may help prevent confusion and conflict later.
+Clarifying these arrangements at particular stages is something people often do as part of estate planning.

 Not sure what applies to you?